Loading lesson…

 Sometimes two questions belong together — 'what is it and can you give me an example?'
 That's still basically one topic.
 The problem is when you stack totally different topics into one prompt.

-What is the core idea behind "One Question at a Time"?
+What is the main idea of "One Question at a Time"?

-Which best describes the scope of "One Question at a Time"?
+Which concept is most central to "One Question at a Time"?